A Characterization of Multioutput Learnability: Online Multioutput Learnability

 \subsubsection{A More General Characterization of Learnability for Decomposable Losses}

-Theorem \ref{thm:onlinereg_decomp} characterizes the learnability of multioutput function classes $\mathcal{F}$ w.r.t.\ decomposable loss functions $\ell$ in terms of the learnability of $\mathcal{F}_k$ w.r.t.\ $\psi_k \circ d_1$.
-Similar to the batch setting, we can remove $\psi_k$, and characterize the learnability of $\mathcal{F}$ w.r.t.\ $\ell$ in terms of the learnability of $\mathcal{F}_k$'s w.r.t.\ $d_1$.
+Theorem \ref{thm:onlinereg_decomp} characterizes the learnability of multioutput function classes $\mathcal{F}$ with respect to decomposable loss functions $\ell$ in terms of the learnability of $\mathcal{F}_k$ with respect to $\psi_k \circ d_1$.
+Similar to the batch setting, we can remove $\psi_k$, and characterize the learnability of $\mathcal{F}$ with respect to $\ell$ in terms of the learnability of $\mathcal{F}_k$'s with respect to $d_1$.
 However, to do so, we need to an place additional assumption on the decomposable loss function $\ell$.
 Theorem \ref{thm:onlinereg_ell2d1} below summarizes the main result of this section.